Shared Knowledge, Shared Impact: A New Era for Research Evaluation

 Often a large change in a marginalized community can have greater effects than a marginal change in a large community, but that is difficult to recognize.

-Rachel Martin – It is important consider that that very concept of “impact” and thus what we as a community deem to be a “success” is subjective.
+Rachel Martin – It is important to consider that the very concept of “impact” and thus what we as a community deem to be a “success” is subjective.
 What benefits one group may not be seen the same way by another.
 For example, a new technology might bring jobs and infrastructure to some parts of a community, while causing displacement or cultural loss for others.
-We should recognize that our values, priorities and lived experience shape how we perceive outcomes.
+We should recognize that our values, priorities, and lived experience shape how we perceive outcomes.
 As a result, community impact, from my perspective, requires a multi-faceted approach recognizing that success looks different and should be measured differently across communities.

 Research evaluation is already moving beyond traditional metrics like journal impact factors to embrace a broader, more holistic understanding of impact.
 We see newer metrics looking at citations of research in documents such as policy and patents and even mentions on social media to measure broader “impacts”.